zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 ## URL from IANA RDAP database

-If the following is true, then an lookup-up of URL for the TLD in the IANA RDAP database will be done:
+If the following conditions are true, then a lookup of the URL for the TLD will be done from the IANA RDAP database:

 * [Backend configuration] has no global blocking policy.
 * [Backend configuration] has no TLD blocking policy.